opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 The main prerequisite software for Dovetail are Python and Docker.

-In the CVP test suite for the Danube release, Dovetail requires Python 2.7.
+In the OVP test suite for the Danube release, Dovetail requires Python 2.7.
 Various minor versions of Python 2.7.x are known to work Dovetail, but there are no assurances.
 Python 3.x is not supported at this time.